a short and simple trail to be with friends and family to explore the ranges of Himalayas...

 This lower altitude makes the Ghorepani trek an easily accessible and trekkers’ choice trail due to its elevation and short time frame.
 However, there is the best time of the year to trek the Ghorepani- Poon Hill trail.

 During rainy days, trekking to Ghorepani-Poon Hill can be the worst experience, as the trail will be slippery and muddy.
 Moreover, there will be an insect in the lodges and leeches in the trail.
-So, we don’t recommend trekking during monsoon.
+So, we don’t recommend trekking during the monsoon.

-Winter receives snowfall but not much, this is the time when the sky remains clear with a magnificent view of the Himalayas and snow-covered forest, mainly in December and January.
+Winter receives snowfall but not much; this is the time when the sky remains clear with a magnificent view of the Himalayas and snow-covered forest, mainly in December and January.

 So, the best time for the Ghorepani Poon Hill trek will definitely be the spring and Autumn season.
 This includes October, November, December, January, February, and March, without any rainfall, crystal clear skies, and beautiful wildflowers throughout the trail, and it's worth trekking during this time of the year.